oroinc/documentation/user/back-office/system/index.rst

 * :ref:`Configuration <mc-system-configuration>` --- Manage system settings and settings specific for CRM, Commerce and marketing features.
 * :ref:`User Management <user-guide-user-management>` --- Configure user, role and access management in the application and determine levels of access to data.
-* :ref:`Storefront OAuth Applications <storefront-oauth-app>` --- Create and manage all available OAuth applications for customer users.
 * :ref:`Contact Reasons <admin-guide-contact-reasons>` --- Manage contact reasons used to categorize contact requests submitted through your website.
 * :ref:`Contact Groups <contact_groups>` --- Create and manage contact groups.
 * :ref:`Emails <admin-guide-email-configuration>` --- Create and manage templates, notification rules and maintenance notifications.